Britain to bask in ‘wall-to-wall sunshine’ amid 32C heatwave

 The heatwave will continue into next week, with potentially the hottest temperatures of the year so far.

-Britain will bask in “wall-to-wall sunshine” on the weekend amid a heatwave that could bring record-breaking temperatures upwards of 32C, forecasters have said.
+Britain will bask in “wall-to-wall sunshine” over the weekend amid a heatwave that could bring temperatures upwards of 32C, forecasters have said.

-Sunseekers in London and the south-east of England can expect highs of 29C and clear skies on Sunday after Friday saw parts of the country hotter than Los Angeles and Santorini.
+London and south-east England are expected to see highs of 29C and clear skies on Sunday after parts of the country got hotter than Los Angeles and Santorini on Friday.

-This year’s record high currently stands at 32.7C, recorded at Heathrow on June 17, the Met Office said.
+The UK’s record high for 2022 currently stands at 32.7C, taken at a Heathrow on June 17, the Met Office said.

+Parents have been urged to limit children’s sun exposure and keep them hydrated in the hot weather.

+A heat-health alert has also been issued for some regions, with those in affected areas advised to shade or cover windows and check on the vulnerable and the elderly.

 It comes after temperatures soared across the country on Friday, with the mercury hitting 28.5C in St James’s Park, London.

-A heat-health alert has been issued for some regions, with those in affected areas advised to shade or cover windows, check fridges are working properly, and that medicine is correctly stored.

-The UK Health Security Agency (UKHSA) warning will be in force from Monday July 11 until Friday July 15, including regions in the south and east of the country.

-Met Office meteorologist Dan Stroud said a brief spell of light cloud on Saturday across most parts of the UK would break up over the course of the weekend.
+Met Office meteorologist Dan Stroud said Saturday is likely to see similar highs across England and Wales, with a brief spell of light cloud in some parts of the UK breaking up in time for Sunday morning.

 The forecaster added: “During the course of the overnight period and into Sunday we’re likely to see cloud breaking up readily across England tomorrow, with temperatures up a notch on what we will see over the course of Saturday.